Complete all required sections of our application form below.

 - Award amount will be made out to the recipient’s school in the form of a check and mailed to the recipient’s personal address.

-The 2019 CreditSoup Scholarship is now closed.
-The deadline for accepting applications was December 15, 2019.
-Please stay tuned for the announcement of our recipient as well as the launch of our 2020 CreditSoup Scholarship.
+The 2020 CreditSoup Scholarship is now closed.
+The deadline for accepting applications was July 31, 2020.
+Please stay tuned for the launch of our 2021 CreditSoup Scholarship.